Admission to the Master of Social Work

 Enrolment in the MSW program is limited to 16 students each year and admission is highly competitive.
 Applicants will be assessed on academic and professional readiness.
 Satisfying the minimum requirements will not guarantee admission.

-The application deadline for the first year of the program is May 30, 2021 and November 15 of each year thereafter.
+The application deadline is November 15.
 All application materials and supporting documents must be received by the Admissions Office on or before the deadline.

 Note: Prospective applicants must score a minimum of 50% in each of the first three criterion to be considered eligible for admission.